 HSH's approach to sustainability is informed by understanding the needs and concerns of our stakeholders through regular engagement and communication.
-We regularly engage a broad set of key stakeholders to gauge how we can appropriately respond to their needs - from employees, customers, regulators, lenders, shareholders and investors, non-governmental organisations, media and others.
-It is important for us to capture and understand their changing views and how we can implement improvements to the business.
+We regularly engage a broad set of key stakeholders to gauge how we can appropriately respond to their needs such as from employees, customers, regulators, lenders, shareholders and investors, non-governmental organisations and media.
+To remain in tune with diverse perspectives is especially important in this rapidly changing environment where sustainability issues are increasing in priority for our stakeholders.
 The feedback from our engagements were channelled into a materiality exercise for this report and our implementation of Vision 2030.
-For more information on our overall engagement approach please refer to page 118 to 121 of our Annual Report 2022.
+For more information on our overall engagement approach please refer to page 138 to 142 of our 2023 Annual Report.